 |Coat||They have Dense Double Coats that Consist of a Thick Undercoat and a Coarse Topcoat|

 |Colour||Black and white, Dark grey and white, Grey and white, Grey black and white, Red, Red and white, Sable and white, Tan and white, Tan black and white, White, White and fawn|

 |Common health issues||Hip dysplasia, Elbow dysplasia, Primary lens luxation, Glaucoma, Ear infections, Bloat|

 |Other Names||Greenland Husky, Grønlandshund/Grünlandshund, Esquimaux Dog|

-    Greenland are supposedly one of the oldest breeds in the world and there were very similar looking doggs from around the Arctic Region over 5,000 years ago by people making journeys from Siberia.
-On top of this, remains found on the New Siberian Islands have been carbon dated, with estimations of being around 7,000 years old!
-After this, Inuit Tribes were able to teach Vikings and Europeans how to hunt and sleds, which saw a surge in the number of dogs used to pull sleds, making this particular breed a valuable asset.
+Greenlands are supposedly one of the oldest breeds in the world and there were very similar looking dogs from around the Arctic Region which were discovered over 5,000 years ago by people making journeys from Siberia.
+On top of this, remains found on the New Siberian Islands have been carbon-dated, with estimations of it being around 7,000 years old!
+After this, Inuit Tribes were able to teach Vikings and Europeans how to hunt with sleds, which saw a surge in the number of dogs used to pull sleds, making this particular breed a valuable asset.
 In the 1750's these dogs made their way over to the UK, but weren't exhibited until 1875, what a wait!
-The breed were also used by the famous explorers, Fridtjof Nansen and Roald Amundsen for expeditions to both the South Pole and across the Arctic Ocean.
-Nowadays, they are highly prized dogs in their native country, but remain fairly rare around the rest of the world.
+The breed was also used by the famous explorers, Fridtjof Nansen and Roald Amundsen for expeditions to both the South Pole and across the Arctic Ocean.
+Nowadays, they are highly prized dogs in their native country but remain fairly rare around the rest of the world.